Brain scans – CT scan, MRI scan

-Scans are used during diagnosis.
+Scans are used during diagnosis or for monitoring your tumour.
+Some people will receive scans as part of active monitoring (also known as watch and wait).
 They allow doctors to see whether there is a tumour and, if there is, its size and position.

 CT stands for Computerised Tomography.
 You may also sometimes hear doctors referring to CT scans as CAT scans – these are the same thing.

 CT scanners use x-rays to take several cross-sectional pictures through your head, then use a computer to stack these 2D picture ‘slices’ into a 3D image.